Michael-E-Rose/HasselbackFacultyRoster/README.md

 | 2005-2006 |            |           |         |            |
 | 2006-2007 |            |     x     |         |            |

+However, because of old listings in case an institution did not respond, faculty information goes back to as early as 1992/1993.

-I only report faculty member with PHD and who are not decesased, retired or emeritus.
+I only report faculty members with PHD and who are not decesased, retired or emeritus.

 They are augmented with the Scopus IDs of the researchers.
 Although I've given great attention to the mapping of researchers to their Scopus Author profile IDs, there might be few errors.
 We used all availble information, including affiliation history and field.